RB-DataAnalyst/RB_DataAnlayst.GitHub.io/projects/healthcare.md

 ```
 <img src="../images/SQL_Bank/SFP3.JPG?raw=true"/>

-This relationship is analyzed to show how to detect and interpret healthcare data patterns.
+This relationship is analyzed to demonstrate how to detect and interpret healthcare data patterns, emphasizing the potential impact of procedural load on hospital stay durations.

 ---

 ### 5 Targeted Analysis
 #### 5.1 Efficiency of Emergency Admissions
-Explored cases where patients admitted through emergency stayed less than the average duration, which could suggest both efficient treatment and areas for review to prevent rapid readmissions.
+This analysis focuses on the efficiency of emergency admissions, particularly looking at cases where patients stayed less than the average duration.
 ```sql
 WITH avg_time AS (
     SELECT AVG(time_in_hospital) AS avg_hospital_time